nasa/CertWare/README.md

 * ```net.certware.example``` Example wizard and host plugin for contributing fragments.
 * ```net.certware.export``` Exporting model resources to other formats.
 * ```net.certware.feature.*``` Feature packaging by core, argument style, and functionality features for update site publication.
+* ```net.certware.hazard.*``` Basic hazard analysis metamodel and editor with supporting plugins.
+* ```net.certware.hazard.stpa.*``` Extensions to the hazard analysis to support the Leveson STPA approach to analysis.
+Uses an STPA DSL as created by CertWare and rendered in Xtext.
 * ```net.certware.help``` Project help files, cheat sheets and dynamic context support.
 * ```net.certware.history.*``` History contributions for version control analysis.
 * ```net.certware.intent.*``` Intent specification DSL and supporting plugins.